Gordon Hudson: College career

-USFL
+Professional career

 Hudson played for the Los Angeles Express of the United States Football League in 1984 and 1985, where he received All-USFL honors during the league's last season in 1985.

-Seattle Seahawks

 Drafted by the Seattle Seahawks in the first round (22nd overall) of the 1984 NFL Supplemental Draft of USFL and CFL Players.
 He played sixteen games and ended with 13 receptions and one touchdown in 1986, which was his only NFL season.

 Life after football

 Hudson worked as a real estate officer in Murray, Utah.
 He died from natural causes on September 27, 2021, in San Jose, California.
 He was 59.